 A Simple Day of good vibes, good people and good stories

-Friends and strangers came.
+Both friends and strangers came.
 People we had never met, friends we’d not seen in a long time.
 Everyone gathered in a little room, listening to stories that put a smile on their faces.

 After the event ended, people came up to us and told us how inspired they were by the afternoon.